 - Countries to visit that speak French as a first and second language: There are more than 35 countries and dependent entities where French is an official language, most of which are on the continent of Africa and Europe, including France, Belgium, Luxembourg, Ivory Coast, and Senegal.
 In North America, Canada and Haiti as well as French territories in the Caribbean also speak French as an official language.

 On a Romance language streak, Italian is another language that native English-speakers will find easier to learn.
 It is also extremely beneficial to learn if you are interested in European studies or the arts, as there is much research associated with it.
-Despite being the 23rd most spoken language in the world, it is the third most spoken language in Europe.
+Despite not registering among the top spoken native languages in the world, it is the third most spoken language in Europe.

 - Why is Italian easy to learn?
 Italian happens to have fewer verbs than some of the other Romance languages, making the learning journey a bit easier.
 It also shares Latin roots with English, allowing for a smooth transition (and great guessing odds).